≡ Menu

 * Snap’s fiscal year begins on Jan 1 and ends on Dec 31.

-Another important metric that could possibly increase the chance of a dividend from Snap is the ARPU or average revenue per user.
+Another important metric that could possibly increase the chance of a dividend coming from Snap is the ARPU or average revenue per user.

 As the name implies, the ARPU measures the revenue per user earned.
+You can also find a detailed definition of ARPU here: ARPU.

 Therefore, the higher the ARPU, the more revenue Snap will collect for a user on its platforms.